-- R603 Charge batteries with safe connectors.
-Any battery charger used to charge a ROBOT battery must have the corresponding Anderson SB connector installed. - R604 Charge batteries at a safe rate.
-Any battery charger used to charge a ROBOT battery may not be used such that it exceeds 6-Amp peak charge current. - R605 Batteries are not ballast.
+- Charge batteries with safe connectors.
+Any battery charger used to charge a ROBOT battery must have the corresponding Anderson SB connector installed. - Charge batteries at a safe rate.
+Any battery charger used to charge a ROBOT battery may not be used such that it exceeds 6-Amp average charge current. - Batteries are not ballast.
 No batteries other than those allowed per R601 and R602 are allowed on the ROBOT, whether or not they are being used to supply power.